SkillBrainFrontend/Todo-App/README.md

       * **HINT !** use array methods: `map()` and `filter()`.
          > By using the JavaScript method, map(), you will be able to create a new array of items by mapping over the todo items from state.

-         > By using the JavaScript method, filter(), you will be able to filter your array before mapping over the todo items.
+         > By using the JavaScript method, filter(), you will be able to filter your array before mapping.

 ### 2️⃣ Add todos  [⭐️]
    - Add the functionality into a form.